Chapter 2. Types of container images

 - Redistributable: UBI images allow standardization for Red Hat customers, partners, ISVs, and others.
 With UBI images, you can build your container images on a foundation of official Red Hat software that can be freely shared and deployed.

-- Provides a set of four base images: micro, minimal, standard, and init.
+- Provide a set of four base images: micro, minimal, standard, and init.

 ubi-8-baseosrepository holds the redistributable subset of RHEL packages you can include in your container.